-"To the casino?"
+"Means that, if you just need to go to any casino..."
 "You think I'd pay eight hundred dollars to go to a fucking casino, kid?
 Shit, I thought you might have been smarter than that.
 I said, out by the casino.
 But, if anyone asks, the casino is where you went.
 I know you've probably got GPS in here, no?"
 I confirmed this but left out the detail that we would be well outside of our dispatch's satellite range by now.
-It's not that he made me nervous or even uneasy so much as...
+It's not that he made me nervous or even uneasy so much as alcohol would stunt rationality.
 "For all intents and purposes you are going to the casino."
 "Where are we actually going then?"
 The man sighed.
 "Now you care?
 Now it matters?"
 I turned down the heat as we sat at another red light.
 The lights went off in a McDonalds across the street.
 An overweight woman coughed into her fist before dropping a cigarette outside her car.
-I envied her for being finished with the day.
+Just then, I envied her for being finished with the day.
 "Tell me something, have you ever had any offers, to do anything else, other than this?
 What I mean is, did you settle on driving around drunks or choose to?"
 "It's either this or serving beer, food or coffee.
 I'd do just about anything someone would pay me to."
 "Anything huh?"
 I caught myself acting as though I were desperate.
 "Relatively," I added.

 "I drove cab for a bit," he said, seeming to succumb to a wind of nostalgia.
 "I did it for five years out of college.
 You did college too?"
-I had.
+I confirmed that I had.